Rolong: 19th century

 The Rolong social structure mirrors that of other SeTswana groups, a hierarchy based on wealth, from richest to poorest.
 “The royals,” as they are sometimes called, comprise the kgosi, his family, and his chosen representatives, making up the wealthiest class.
 They live within the main village, own herds of oxen, and have their wagons driven by servants.
 The agricultural population follows the wealthy; in addition to having the privilege of living in the main village, they also participate directly in trade and the production of goods.
 The herders are the second lowest class in the Rolong social hierarchy, and they are responsible for patrolling cattle posts in the main village.
 The Makalahari are the least powerful and most impoverished.
 They are historically known as nomadic hunters who live west of the main village.

 20th century

 European evangelicals had a part in redefining the Rolong's social hierarchy in the early 1940s.
 Whilst wealth and influence continued to play a role, whether one is educated, possesses European valuables, or follows traditional Rolong customs became the deciding factors of one’s social class.

 Economy and trade

 SeTswana clans, such as the Rolong, Griqua, and Batlhaping, traded long before Europeans visited Botswana.
 Molepolole, Lake Ngami, and the Orange River were popular trading routes.
-Trading between clans was frequent, but interactions with groups outside the continent were uncommon; however, beads, cloth, and seashells were sought when the opportunity to trade with non-neighboring societies arose.
+Trading between clans was frequent, but interactions with groups outside the continent were uncommon; however, beads, cloth, and seashells were sought when the opportunity to trade with non-neighbouring societies arose.
 Iron and copper tools, hematite, furs, tobacco, dogs, iron ore, and ivory were common trade goods.